LuisAcerv/graphql-api-tutorial/tutorial/tutorial.md

-# How to create a simple bitcoin API with NodeJS y GraphQL - Part I.
+# How to create a simple bitcoin API with NodeJS and GraphQL - Part I.

 ## So, the first of all, what the heck is GraphQL?
 Before starting with the code I would like to say this tutorial is for a beginner level, the idea is to get started with GraphQL in a gentle and simple way, in future parts we are going to make our API bigger and more complex.